Cathay Pacific has welcomed four A321neos into its fleet to date, ahead of its planned launch of short-haul flights on the aircraft from 4 August.

 The airline expects to operate numerous short-haul regional trips on the aircraft, with destinations to include Guangzhou, Hangzhou, Nanjing, Qingdao, Kaohsiung, and Taipei.

-“We’re incredibly excited to see our next-generation A321neo take to the skies for the first time next month as we continue to add more passenger services in the region,” said Chief Executive Officer Augustus Tang.
+“We’re incredibly excited to see our next-generation A321neo take to the skies for the first time next month as we continue to add more passenger services in the region,” said chief executive Augustus Tang.

 Notably, the airline has not operated a narrow-body since 1983 when it deployed its Boeing 707 aircraft.
 Its fleet comprises of A330s, A350s, and Boeing 777s, all wide-bodies.